Perimeter81-Public/terraform-provider-perimeter81/docs/resources/network.md

 - `subnet` (String) Subnet to associate
 - `tags` (List of String) List of tags for the network Resource

+## Attribute Reference

+The `network` configuration block exports the following attributes:

+- `subnet` - the network subnets
+- `dns` - the DNS name of the network

+The `regions` configuration block exports the following attributes:

+- `dns` - the DNS name of the region
+- `region_id` - the regionId of the region

 ## import

 In Terraform v1.5.0 and later, use an [`import` block](https://developer.hashicorp.com/terraform/language/import) to import Network with all of its regions using Network ID (networkId).
 For example: